 Entranced by the Sahara during one of those races, he decided to cross the whole thing, a gruelling journey he made in early 2007, chronicled in the Matt Damon-produced documentary Running The Sahara.
 The expedition’s proximity to heart-wrenching poverty is what moved Ray to found impossible2Possible.

-Incredibly, Ray has also found the time to write two successful books, Running for My Life and Running to Extremes, for young readers.
+Incredibly, in between his many adventures, Ray has also found the time to write two successful books, Running for My Life and Running to Extremes, for young readers.

-A member of the board of Directors of Ryan’s Well Foundation, an Athletic Ambassador and Board Member of ONExONE.org, and a representative of SpreadTheNet, Ray received the 2007 ONExONE Difference Award and the 2010 Torchbearers Award.
-He is also a Fellow of the Royal Geographical Society and the Canadian Geographical Society.
+Ray dedicates portions of his time as an advisor to the Ryan’s Well Foundation; as an Athletic Ambassador of the ONExONE.org; and as a representative of SpreadTheNet.
+He was the recipient of the ONExONE Difference Award in 2007, and the Torchbearers Award in 2010.
+He is a Fellow of the Royal Geographical Society and Canadian Geographical Society.

 In 2012, Ray was invited by H.E.
 Tsogtbaatar Damdin (Minister of Environment, Mongolia) to join their Internal Advisory Committee.
 In 2015, Canadian Geographic recognized Ray as one of Canada’s Top Explorers, and was presented with the Meritorious Service Cross of Canada.